webplatform/docs/tutorials/mobile_optimization_best_practices/index.md

 The speed of an app, and how your user perceives it, factors into user satisfaction with your app.
 There are some optimizations you can make to make your app fast.

 === Local caching of dynamic data ===
 You can cache data locally which will serve to speed up the app.
-To learn more about caching, see [/html5/build/features/offline/ Making it Work Offline].

 === Caching static files ===
 You can use AppCache to cache static files and this will optimize the initial load time of your app.